renatoxm/vod-next/README.md

 This starter uses pnpm by default, but this choice is yours.
 If you'd like to switch to Yarn/npm, delete the `pnpm-lock.yaml` file, install the dependencies with Yarn/npm, change the CI workflow, and Husky Git hooks to use Yarn/npm commands.

+Open `http://localhost:3000` with your browser to see the result.

-## License
+## License & disclaimer

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.
+This project is licensed under the MIT license.
+For more information, see the [LICENSE](LICENSE.md) file.

+It was created for feature presentation and case study only, it is not intended for commercial use.

+YouTube is a trademark of GOOGLE Inc.

+All images and videos displayed were pulled from YouTube's API and [Pexels](https://www.pexels.com/) respecting their licenses.